 Brewery tourism: visit an Alsatian microbrewery

 We love beer in Alsace and the region has many microbreweries.
-These are often open to the public, provided you book your visit.
+Some breweries are open to the public (click for our best addresses), provided you book your visit in advance.
 Another great opportunity to meet a passionate person who will talk to you about his job!

 Relax in one of the many spas in Alsace or Germany